-The Trillium 240 was connected to a DAQ Taurus [6] to record the acquired data.
+The Trillium 240 was connected to a DAQ Taurus [7] to record the acquired data.
 The frequency response of the three channels is nearly flat in the microseismic band, and it rolls off at 40db/decade at lower frequencies.
 The analog output of the sensor is sampled at 30 kHz and then down-sampled at 40 Hz with a anti-aliasing filter.

-In figure 5 we show the acceleration spectrum along three axis measured during the night between the $26^{th}$ and the $27^{th}$ of September 2018: the most prominent feature is the secondary oceanic microseismic peak at f=0.195Hz[3],[4], with a knee between 0.4 and 1Hz that is likely related to the waves in Black and Caspian seas.
+In figure 5 we show the acceleration spectrum along three axis measured during the night between the $26^{th}$ and the $27^{th}$ of September 2018: the most prominent feature is the secondary oceanic microseismic peak at f = 0.195Hz [4, 5], with a knee between 0.4 and 1Hz that is likely related to the waves in seas with a smaller characteristic wavelength than oceans, e.g. the Black and Caspian seas.
 Above 1Hz both the horizontals and vertical spectra are close to the minimum level given by the NLNM.
-Comparing the spectrum with the previous measurements made in 2013, and taking in mind the square factor between amplitude and power spectral densities, it is possible to note an extra-noise above 2Hz in the previous measurements, probably due to the self-noise of the Guralp sensor and its digitiser at these frequencies.
+From $\sim 1$ to $\sim 6Hz$ this spectrum is below the Einstein Telescope project seismic requirement[1].
+Comparing the spectrum with the previous measurements made in 2013, and taking in mind the square factor between amplitude and power spectral densities, it is possible to note an excess seismic noise above 2 Hz in the previous measurements.
+This could be due to a transient noise in the BNO infrastructure and/or to the measurement setup adopted at that time.

 In figure 6 we report the spectrogram obtained from one hour-long averaged spectra measured between 20 PM of the $26^{th}$ and 5 AM of the $27^{th}$ of September.
+The spectrogram shows the stability of the microseismic peaks and the absence of notable transients during the measurement.